alphagov/design-system-team-docs/source/guides/how-to-run-a-design-system-team-ceremony-or-workshop.html.md

 ## Other team meetings

+### Epic check in
+Twice during a cycle, the team leads will check in with the epic leads for each brief.
+They will ask if the epic lead needs any help and help resolve issues and blockers which may have arisen during the cycle.

 ### Design System dev catch up
 This is a meeting between developers across the Design System, to make sure we’re all aware of what everyone is working on.
 It happens twice a week.
 Discussions are informal and relaxed, no need for prepared presentations.